Tandridge District: History

 The new district was named after the medieval Tandridge Hundred, which had covered a similar area.
 From the seventeenth century onwards, hundreds gradually declined in importance as administrative divisions, with their functions passing to other bodies such as the county courts.
 The final administrative functions of hundreds had been extinguished in 1886.
 The Tandridge hundred was named after the hillside village and ridge of the North Downs, Tandridge.

 The vast majority of the district is covered by the Metropolitan Green Belt to prevent extension of the London urban area.

 The district is not currently twinned, but one of its towns, Lingfield, is twinned with Plaisance-du-Touch, a commune on the outskirts of Toulouse, France.

+As part of upcoming structural changes to local government in England, the district will be abolished in April 2027 and the area will become part of the new unitary authority of East Surrey.

 Governance

 Tandridge District Council provides district-level services.
 County-level services are provided by Surrey County Council.
 The whole district is also covered by civil parishes, which form a third tier of local government.

 Political control

 The council has been under no overall control since 2019.
-It has been led since 2021 by a minority administration comprising local party the Oxted and Limpsfield Residents Group (OLRG) and some of the independent councillors.
+It has been led since 2021 by a minority administration comprising local party the Oxted and Limpsfield Residents Group (OLRG) and some of the Residents' Association councillors.

 The first election to the council was held in 1973, initially operating as a shadow authority alongside the outgoing authorities until the new arrangements came into effect on 1 April 1974.
 Political control of the council since 1974 has been as follows: